SamShrubo/CSCE435_Group26_Project_2024/Report.md

 - Bitonic Sort:
 - Sample Sort: Will be implemented using MPI on the Grace cluster.
 The initial large problem array will split into multiple sub-arrays to be distributed across Grace's nodes and processors.
 - Merge Sort: Implement using MPI on the Grace cluster, split the initial array into multiple sub-arrays to distribute across the network of nodes and processors
 - Radix Sort: Impleneted using MPI on Grace cluster.
-The inital array will be split into multiple smaller arrays across the nodes and processors
+The inital array will be split into multiple smaller arrays across the nodes and processors, will be using least significant digit version
 - Column Sort:

 ### 2b.
 Pseudocode for each parallel algorithm